TheAccidentalTeacher/glennallencarmansandiego/docs/educational-design.md

 ### Inquiry-Based Learning
 Students engage in authentic inquiry through:
-- **Essential Questions:** "Where in the world could this crime have taken place?"
+- **Essential Questions:** "In which location could this geographic mystery have occurred?"
 - **Investigation Process:** Systematic analysis of clues and evidence
 - **Hypothesis Formation:** Making educated guesses and revising based on new evidence
 - **Collaborative Research:** Working together to pool knowledge and insights